Hiking the Camino de Santiago

 The first several kilometers of this morning’s route are a mixture of urban and rural countryside featuring photogenic Church of Santa Maria de Alba at about the 4 km mark.
 At 6 km, we pass through Cerponzons and enter the most scenic stretch of this stage, 5 km of idyllic fields and forests crisscrossed by streams, until we reach San Mamede da Portela.

-Another highlight on today’s trek is a special tapas lunch before we reach today’s terminus at Caldas de Reis.
-Caldas de Reis is known, among other things, for its thermal spring of las Burgas.
+Today’s terminus is Caldas de Reis, known, among other things, for its thermal spring of las Burgas.

 Opt outs are offered again today approximately every two hours as described above under Day 3.